Position: Epistemic uncertainty estimation methods are fundamentally incomplete: Epistemic uncertainty estimation methods are fundamentally incomplete

-where $\vec{\hat{\theta}}_{N, \gamma}$ is the empirical estimate of $\vec{\theta}$, obtained via empirical risk minimization. \end{definition} Intuitively, the reference distribution describes the uncertainty in the first-order parameters, induced by having a limited dataset and procedural uncertainty due to different weight initializations.
-In simulation studies, one can estimate the reference distribution by drawing $n_d$ training datasets $\mathcal{D}_{N_1}, \dots,\mathcal{D}_{N_{n_d}}$ and $n_{\gamma}$ procedural parameters $\gamma_1, \dots, \gamma_{n_{\gamma}}$ from $P^N$ and $P^{\gamma}$, respectively, and calculating the empirical distribution function.
+We argue that separately quantifying procedural and data uncertainty is only possible through statistical simulation, where repeated sampling from the data-generating process can be performed or approximated.
+Following \citet{juergensepistemic}, we formalize this through the notion of a \emph{reference distribution}. \begin{definition} Consider a hypothesis space of models with $\phi \in \Phi$ model parameters and $\gamma \in \Gamma$ procedural parameters.
+We define the \textit{reference distribution} w.r.t. $P^N$ and $P^{\gamma}$ as

-The variance of the reference distribution describes the variance due to limited data expressivity, as well as the procedural variance, and can be decomposed by means of the law of total variance in Eqn.~\ref{eq: decomposition of variance}.
-In addition, in statistical simulations, where the data-generating process $p(y|\vec{x})$ is known, the bias of the reference distribution can also be measured.
+where $\vec{\hat{\theta}}_{N, \gamma}$ is the empirical estimate of $\vec{\theta}$, obtained via empirical risk minimization. \end{definition} Intuitively, the reference distribution captures the full estimation uncertainty by marginalizing over both data uncertainty (variation across datasets $\mathcal{D}_N \sim P^N$) and procedural uncertainty (variation across $\gamma \sim P^\gamma$).
+Its variance decomposes exactly according to Eqn.~\ref{eq: variance decomposition mse}, enabling direct comparison with the epistemic estimates produced by any second-order method.
+In practice, the reference distribution is estimated by training models on $n_d$ independent datasets with $n_\gamma$ random initializations each, yielding $n_d \times n_\gamma$ models whose empirical variance approximates the theoretical quantity.
+For real-world datasets where sampling from the data-generating distribution is infeasible, disjoint partitioning provides a practical approximation (see Appendix~\ref{app: reference distribution details}).